vladimirs-git/cisco-acl/README.rst

 	#   10 permit icmp any any
 	#   20 permit ip object-group A object-group B log
 	#   30 permit tcp host 1.1.1.1 eq 1 2 2.2.2.0 0.0.0.255 eq 3 4
-	#   40 deny tcp any any eq 53
+	#   40 deny tcp any any eq domain

 	# Moved up ACE "deny tcp any any eq 53".
 	# Note that ACE have been moved up with the same sequence numbers.